autocrypt/autocrypt/doc/level1.rst

 the user selects a different outbound identity), the Autocrypt-capable client MUST change the ``Autocrypt`` header appropriately.

-A MUA MUST send out the same ``keydata`` value in messages, irrespective of message recipients.
-If a new secret key is generated (e.g. for key-rotation schemes) then all subsequent outbound Autocrypt headers MUST use the new associated public key material as value for the ``keydata`` attribute.
+An MUA SHOULD send out the same ``keydata`` value in all messages from a given outbound identity, irrespective of message recipients.
+If a new OpenPGP certificate is generated (e.g., key-rotation or OpenPGP metadata update) then all subsequent outbound Autocrypt headers SHOULD use the new certificate for the ``keydata`` attribute.

 See :ref:`mua-happypath` for examples of outbound headers and the following sections for header format definitions and parsing.